-Highlighting car touring holidays on the island of Ireland at motor-racing event in England
+Highlighting car touring holidays in Ireland at motor-racing event in England

-The 2015 Goodwood Members’ Meeting took place last weekend at the historic Goodwood Motor Circuit in Chichester, England.
+The 2016 Goodwood Members’ Meeting took place over the weekend at the historic Goodwood Motor Circuit in Chichester, southern England.
 The meeting – an invitation-only weekend of motor-racing action – was run exclusively for the members of the Goodwood Road Racing Club (GRRC) and their guests.
-Tourism Ireland, together with several tourism partners from Ireland, had a presence at the event, which provided an excellent opportunity to highlight our wonderful car touring routes.
+Tourism Ireland, together with four tourism companies from the island of Ireland, had a presence at the event, which provided an excellent opportunity to highlight our wonderful car touring routes.

 Notes To Editors